Table of Contents

 Pangolin is not working on my network

 Some routers (provided by your ISP or ones you may have purchased) have built-in rudimentary security features that can conflict with the Pangolin’s security suite.
-This may prevent the plug and play set up of the Pangolin Device as the simple mode of the Pangolin utilizes a form of ARP spoofing.
+This may prevent the plug and play set up of the Pangolin Device, as the plug-and-play capability of the Pangolin utilizes a form of ARP spoofing.

 Most routers allow the user to configure and disable these features.